Log in

 H. S. “Bert” Garcia, a native Texan, has been a licensed attorney in the State of Texas for 44 years and was a federal prosecutor for 24 of those years.
 He supervised the Sherman and Plano offices of the United States Attorney’s Office for the Eastern District of Texas for 19 years, was appointed United States Attorney for Puerto Rico by President G.W.
 Bush on June 3, 2002, and served in that capacity for 4 years before returning to Texas.
 Before law school, Bert served in the United States Marine Corps for almost 5 years, attained the rank of Captain, and earned his military wings.
 He flew A4 Skyhawk jets for the Marine Corps.

-Dragonflies With Rick Cantu
+Dragonflies with Rick Cantu

 Watch Video Presented July 10, 2021